 Your children need certain vaccinations to attend public schools.
-Make an appointment with your doctor or visit the Division of Health clinic, 2716 W. Central, or an area WIC clinic during scheduled hours.
+Make an appointment with your doctor or visit the Sedgwick County Health Department (SCHD) Main Clinic, 2716 W. Central, or an area WIC clinic during scheduled hours.

 Why Do We Need Vaccinations?